Last Updated on 6 November, 2022 by Samuelsson

 His method of charting the open, high, low, and close prices for each trading session would later give rise to the candlestick chart.
 But, according to Steve Nison, the technique wouldn’t become popular until the 1850s when more rice traders started using it.

-Candlestick charts provide a lot of information about how the security has moved, and just like the bars in a bar chart, each candlestick represents the price movement for the specified period.
+Reading candlestick charts provide a lot of information about how the security has moved, and just like the bars in a bar chart, each candlestick represents the price movement for the specified period.
+How can you read them?

 That period can be one minute, four hours, one day, one month, etc.